HOW IT HAPPENED

 CREATING THE CUSTOM BRUSHES

-Now, there's a couple of problems with Circleism in its first form.
+Now, there's a couple of problems with Circleism in this first form.
 Drawing each brush stroke by hand creates a lot of anchor points, and my right thumb joint let me know it was not happy with all this work!

 It is time to give this some thought.
 And I bought myself some time by getting ill and having a week in hospital.